kptdev/kpt/site/content/en/guides/producer/functions/ts/quickstart/_index.md

    git diff $CONFIGS
    ```

-2. Try modifying the function in `src/label_namespace.ts` to perform other operations
+1. Try modifying the function in `src/label_namespace.ts` to perform other operations
-   on `example-configs`, then repeat step 4.
-You can also explore other functions such as [suggest-psp] or [validate-rolebinding].
+   and rerun the function on `example-configs` to see the changes.

+1. Explore validation functions like [validate-rolebinding].
+Instead of transforming configuration,
+   this function searches RoleBindings and returns a results field containing details about invalid
+   subject names.

+1. Explore generator functions like [expand-team-cr].
+This function generates a per-environment
+   Namespace and RoleBinding object for each custom resource (CR) of type Team.

-   The function should implement the `KptFunc` interface [documented here][api-kptfunc].
+Config functions should implement the `KptFunc` interface [documented here][api-kptfunc].

 ## Next Steps